FADE: Towards Fairness-aware Generation for Domain Generalization via Classifier-Guided Score-based Diffusion Models: Methodology

-To remove sensitive information from samples during the reverse diffusion process, we propose a novel sampling strategy.
-Assuming a binary signal $s_{fair}$ indicates whether fair control has been applied, we should sample from the conditional distribution $p_t(\mathbf{x}\mid y,s_{fair}=1)$.
-Consequently, we need to solve the conditional reverse-time SDE:
+\textbf{Debiasing with Fair Control.} To mitigate sensitive information from samples during the reverse diffusion process, we propose a novel sampling strategy.
+Assuming a strength signal $a_{fair}\in\left [ 0,1 \right ]$, we should sample from the conditional distribution $p(\mathbf{x}_t| a_{fair}=\lambda_z)$, hyperparameter $\lambda_z$ represents the strengh of fair control.
+Consequently, we need to solve the conditional reverse-time SDE: {